What Began As A Dream...

 Geneva Experiment Station

-Konstantin arrived in Geneva in early April 1952 and was given a tour at the New York State Agricultural Experiment Station.
-The only position available was work with Karl Dietrich Brase exploring field nursery practices.
-The station newsletter of April 16, 1952, announcing, "Dr. Konstantin Frank, newly-arrived from Germany, has joined the Station's Pomology Division on a temporary appointment in connection with the Stuart grant for nursery investigations.
+Konstantin arrived in Geneva in early April 1952 and was given a tour of the New York State Agricultural Experiment Station.
+The only position available was to work with Karl Dietrich Brase exploring field nursery practices.
+The station newsletter of April 16, 1952, announced, "Dr. Konstantin Frank, newly arrived from Germany, has joined the Station's Pomology Division on a temporary appointment in connection with the Stuart grant for nursery investigations.
 Dr Frank has twenty years of nursery experience in Russia."
 No mention was made that he had been the technical director for an agricultural experiment station much larger than the Geneva station.

 1952